gaelhameon/json-query-matcher/README.md

 ## Why?

-I'm working on an app in which I often have an array of objects in memory and I want to perform some operations on a subset of this array.
+I'm working on an app in which I often have arrays of objects in memory and I want to perform some operations on a subset of these arrays.

 The criteria used to select this subset can vary greatly depending on the use case, and I want to let the users specify these criteria in a config file that will be loaded and evaluated at runtime.

-An easy and flexible way would be to let the user write an Array.filter callback function and evaluate it at runtime, but that's not very safe.

 I chose to have the user specify their criteria in a JSON object very strongly inspired by the syntax used to build queries in MongoDB: https://docs.mongodb.com/manual/tutorial/query-documents/

 And now I'm writing this library to evaluate an object againts these criteria.
-(I assume MongoDB has one and it would be nice to reuse it, but I had a quick look at the codebase and couldn't find it and saw that it was mostly C++ and figured it would be fun to write this myself.)

 ## Installation
     npm install --save json-query-matcher